- Academic Director's Welcome

 All officer and naval cadets should make all inquiries related to their academic schedules to the Registrar’s Office.

-Students whose permanent address has changed must report the change to the Registrar’s Office, and complete the appropriate form.
+Students whose permanent address has changed must report the change to the Orderly room.

-Students may send mail or submit other documents to teachers by contacting departmental secretaries.
+Students may send mail or submit other documents to teachers by contacting departmental Assistant.

 At the beginning of each semester, teachers post their timetables and office hours on their office doors.
 A student who wishes to see a teacher outside office hours should make an appointment with the teacher and inform their chain of command if it will interfere with other activities.